Tracking List: MAC 2026 - Utilities (including Wind & Solar)

 SB1065 - Sen. Ben Brown (R) - Creates provisions relating to utility facility relocation

-Summary: SB 1065 - The act modifies and creates new provisions relating to utility facility relocation.
+Summary: SCS/SB 1065 - The act modifies and creates new provisions relating to utility facility relocation.

 Currently, video service cabinets are required to be removed or relocated at the expense of the video service provider.
 Under the act, the cabinets are required to be removed pursuant to the provisions of the act or current law, as applicable.

-The Department of Transportation shall reimburse nonrate regulated utility providers for any costs associated with facility relocation that are required due to road maintenance, construction, or other right-of-way work activity.
-The Department shall not be required to reimburse nonrate regulated utility providers for facility relocation costs if the facilities were installed in violation of current law.
+The Department of Transportation shall reimburse non-rate-regulated utility providers for any labor costs associated with facility relocation that are required due to road maintenance, construction, or other right-of-way work activity.
+Notification requirements by the Department and response requirements by the non-rate-regulated utility provider are described in the act.

 Under the act, subject to certain exceptions, the removal and relocation of utility facilities as a result of construction projects required by the Highways and Transportation Commission shall be made at the expense of the owners unless otherwise provided by the Commission.
 Currently, if the owner fails to relocate the utility facilities, the cost of relocating the utility facilities shall be collected from the owner.
-Under the act, the cost of relocating the utility facilities shall be borne by the Commission or by the owner.
+Under the act, the cost of relocating the utility facilities shall be the responsibility of the Commission or the owner.

 JULIA SHEVELEVA